• Skip to primary navigation

 Why are there holes in shortbread?

-Pricking the top of shortbread with a fork helps the thick dough to bake evenly and avoid cracking.
+Traditionally, the top of shortbread is pricked (docked) with a fork.
+Releasing the steam that occurs while baking helps the thick dough to bake evenly and avoid cracking.

 More shortbread recipes